farshidjamali/ImageClassifier/README.md

 Using fast.ai we can get the URLs for the images that we want.

-Load and view your data:
+Load and view your data.
+Open a Python file:
 Importing libraries
 import fastai
 fastai.__version__
 from fastai import *
 from fastai.vision import *